elatov/elatov.github.io/_posts/2014-05-06-rhcsa-rhce-chapter-19-network-services.md

 >
 >     Addresses can be added underneath if specifically required by another application.
 The **-6** option is required before an IPv6 address.
 >
->     Hosts on the local network are not permitted because of the &#8220;restrict default&#8221; line above.
+>     Hosts on the local network are not permitted because of the "restrict default" line above.
 To change this, for example to allow hosts from the **192&#46;0.2.0/24** network to query the time and statistics but nothing more, a line in the following format is required:
 >
 >         restrict 192.0.2.0 mask 255.255.255.0 nomodify notrap nopeer
 >